sonic-pi-net/sonic-pi/app/config/user-examples/README.md

 This is a properties file which lets you override colour themes for the GUI.
 This is currently very experimental and is likely to significantly change.

+## v5-gui-settings.ini

+Unlike the files above, this one isn't an example that Sonic Pi copies in for you — Sonic Pi writes it itself, so it only appears once you've run Sonic Pi at least once.
+It remembers how you left the GUI: window position and size, which panes were showing, your preferences, and the text sizes you picked with the A-/A+ controls.

+There's normally no need to edit this by hand, and it's best not to while Sonic Pi is running: your current settings are written out when you quit, which would overwrite anything you'd changed.
+To reset the GUI back to its defaults, quit Sonic Pi and delete this file — you'll be met by the welcome screen again next time you start.

 ## Questions and Issues